Since a 2012 court decision allowed for an unintended interpretation to the definition of minor injuries, claims costs increased significantly.

 Recent changes announced by the government has revised the definition of a minor injury so that settlements for common sprains, strains and whiplash injuries should no longer be for amounts in line with far more serious injuries.
 More serious injuries, such as fractures or those that have a permanent negative or life-altering impact, are not considered minor.

-The insurance industry estimates that the reforms should reduce claims costs enough to help stabilize premiums.
-Recent reforms also mean accident victims with more serious injuries will now have access to more of the care and benefits needed to recover.
+The insurance industry estimates that the reforms can help reduce claims costs enough to stabilize premiums.
+Reforms also mean accident victims with more serious injuries will now have access to more of the care and benefits needed to recover.